svn2github/computational-materials-repository/organometal/organometal.rst

-name            Name given to the crystal structure symmetry        Symmetry of the crystal space_group     Space group of the crystal project         Name of the project
+name            Name given to the crystal structure symmetry        Symmetry of the crystal space_group     Space group of the crystal project         Name of the project: "organometal"
 ==============  =============================================================